top of page

 In 1901, the mare Petticoat gave birth to Elwood, a lanky bay colt.
 He was sired by Free Knight.
 Charles Durnell purchased the foal in 1901 and gave him to Lasca, his wife.
 Lasca entered Elwood into the 1904 Kentucky Derby.
 Elwood went on to win 1st place that year, gaining Emma her notoriety as the first woman to have ever bred a Kentucky Derby winning horse.

-In 1910 Emma Prather fell ill while visiting her daughter Mary Oakes in Boston, Massachusetts.
-She died on this trip and left $100 to both Mary and Benjamin but left Faustiana Stock Farms solely to Elizabeth as she would not be able to make a living herself because she was an invalid.
+Following her husband's death, Emma Prather traveled across the country, making repeated trips to the World's Fair and spending summers in California.
+She even spent time in Europe with her daughter.
+In April 1910, she made the move to Boston, Massachusetts to live with her daughter Mary Oakes and her grandchild.
+However, she died there just weeks later.
+In her will Emma left $100 to both Mary and Benjamin but left Faustiana Stock Farms solely to Elizabeth as she would not be able to make a living herself because she was an invalid.

 When James died, Emma was still a young woman in her prime.
 She was a wealthy woman who could have lived off the proceeds of her late husband’s estate and never worked another day in her life.
 However, in a time when women were not considered to be adept at running businesses, Emma defied convention by continuing Faustiana Farms’ success.
 In the process, she made history that reached beyond the Midwest.